Ecopsychology

 anahata — one possesses the ability to love emotionally (to love not “from the mind”, but “from the heart”);

-svadhistana — a well pronounced reproductive function;
+svadhisthana — a well pronounced reproductive function;

-Muladhara — psychological stability in various situations.
+muladhara — psychological stability in various situations.

 * * *

-The next stage of work after cleansing and development of the chakras (it will be discussed in next chapters) consists in bringing the main meridians of the body to proper state.
+The next stage of work after cleansing and development of the chakras (it will be discussed in the next chapters) consists in bringing the main meridians of the body to proper state.
 These are the meridians that make up the microcosmic orbit, as well as the middle meridian.

 When one has cleansed the microcosmic orbit, the energy of the two lower chakras can be raised through the spinal canals, leaped over the head meridians to the front side of the body and brought down through the front meridian, which runs like a flat hose along the front side of the body.